saponvmware/saponvmware/_pages/disclaimer.md

 permalink: /disclaimer/
 ---

 Please be aware that all content posted on this website represents  the personal opinion and experience of the author(s) – it does not represent VMware’s positions, strategies or opinions.

+Information without guarantee, errors, mistakes and subject to change.